 We have counted on fossil fuels for our energy requires because, traditionally, these fuels have actually been relatively affordable, and lucrative for developers.
 With rising fuel rates, concerns about environmental effect and growing political issues about oil providers, renewable resource is gaining in importance.

 Renewable resources are natural sources that can not be reduced.
 Examples consist of solar, wind, hydroelectric, biomass and geothermal.
 Fossil fuels like coal, oil and even clean-burning gas do not exist in limitless supply.
 Someday they will certainly be gone.
 In extra to endless accessibility, renewable resources produce less ecological effect, specifically pollution.

-In the world we come across 3 major types or energy resources: Perpetual, Renewable and Non-Renewable.
+In the world we come across 3 major types of energy resources: Perpetual, Renewable and Non-Renewable.
 Examples of Perpetual energy resources are wind and sunshine which continue to be consistent despite of unlimited use.
-Renewable resources are energy carriers which can be replenished once more and once again by utilizing physical and biogeochemical cycles.
+Renewable resources are energy carriers which can be replenished once more and once again by utilising physical and bio-geochemical cycles.
 Non-renewable resources can not be renewed.
 A good example is nonrenewable fuel sources.

 Broadly speaking renewable resources can be classified as organic renewable resources and non-organic renewable resources.
 Plant and animal species are the examples of natural renewable resources whereas gases like oxygen and water are the examples of non-organic renewable resources.

 Examples of renewable resources are fresh water, fish, and soil.
 Non-renewable resources such as oil and minerals are irreplaceable, and they do not successfully regenerate once they are consumed.